MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/index.rst

     ---
     .. raw:: html

-       <i class="fas fa-book-open fa-9x i-navigation"></i>
+       <i class="fas fa-book-open fa-4x i-navigation"></i>

     User guide
     ^^^^^^^^^^

-    The reference guide contains a detailed description of the SciPy API.
-The reference describes how the methods work and which parameters can be used.
-It assumes that you have an understanding of the key concepts.
+    The User Guide gives more details on input formats, available commands, and details on the various workflows available.

     +++